EDS-Bioinformatics-Laboratory/reseda/DOCS/input-files.rst

 Reference database
 ------------------

+The reference files are already part of the repository.
+The following steps are necessary for an update of the reference database or for a new reference.

 **Required for V and J assignment**

 Download the reference sequences of the chains you are interested in (nucleotide sequences in fasta format) from the IMGT website (http://imgt.org/)